 Michael Plant started in the sport of speed skating in the ‘70’s and in one way or another has been part of the sport ever since.
 Mike grew up in the West Allis, WI area, where he also enjoyed the more normal sports such as football, baseball and basketball, but at age 14 he decided to really focus on speedskating.
 He raced pack style both indoors and out, but finished his career as a long track skater.
 He went to the 1980 Lake Placid Olympics with his brother Tom and teammate Eric Heiden.
-He also a six-time World Championship team member.
+He was a six-time World Championship team member.

-In 2013 Mike was asked to step in as the President of USS in 2013, a title he still has to this day.
-During his time as president, Mike orchestrated the successful re-writing of the USS bylaws in to a more contemporary and functional document.
+In 2013 Mike was asked to step in as the President of USS.
+During his time as president Mike orchestrated the successful re-writing of the USS bylaws into a more contemporary and functional document.
 Mike also executed a USS Transition Plan to implement the changes set forth in the restated bylaws.